James Cameron, Hollywood's 3-D entrepreneur

-LOS ANGELES (Reuters) - As Hollywood directors increasingly make their films in 3-D, the biggest financial winner is turning out to be one of their own: director James Cameron.
+LOS ANGELES, April 1 (Reuters) - As Hollywood directors increasingly make their films in 3-D, the biggest financial winner is turning out to be one of their own: director James Cameron.

 Cameron has emerged as one of Hollywood’s hottest entrepreneurs by cashing in on the 3-D technology he created for “Avatar”, which ranks as the highest-grossing film with a worldwide box office take of $2.8 billion.